Nursing home: United Kingdom

-In the United Kingdom, care homes and care homes with nursing are regulated by different organisations in England, Scotland, Wales and Northern Ireland.
+In the United Kingdom, care homes and care homes with nursing are regulated by different organizations in England, Scotland, Wales and Northern Ireland.
 To enter a care home, a candidate patient needs an assessment of needs and of their financial condition from their local council.
 The candidate may also have an assessment by a nurse, should the patient require nursing care.
 The cost of a care home is means tested in England.

-Care homes for adults in the UK are regulated by Care Quality Commission, which replaced the Commission for Social Care Inspection, and each care home is inspected at least every three years.
-In Wales the Care Standards Inspectorate for Wales has responsibility for oversight, In Scotland Social Care and Social Work Improvement Scotland otherwise known as the Care Inspectorate, and in Northern Ireland the Regulation and Quality Improvement Authority in Northern Ireland.

-In 2002, nursing homes became known as care homes with nursing, and residential homes became known as care homes.
+Care homes for adults in the UK are regulated by different organizations depending on the country: